Last Updated on 17 August 2024 by Cycloscope

 Grips are your first line of comfort and control, so they are even more important when cycle touring or bikepacking for several days with a loaded bike.

-You can happily compromise on the most parts and still can enjoy a ride, but getting your choice of grips wrong and your enjoyment can go out of the window.
+You can happily compromise on the most part and still enjoy a ride, but getting your choice of grips wrong and your enjoyment can go out of the window.

-There is a couple of reason to invest in the best mountain bike grips.
-The most important is that a good pair of MTB grips keep your hands in place and reduces the effect of vibration.
+There are a couple of reasons to invest in the best mountain bike grips.
+The most important is that a good pair of MTB grips keeps your hands in place and reduces the effect of vibration.

 There are many different types of grips present in the market.
 We offer this guide to help you decide which grips are best for you that you could enjoy mountain biking as much as possible.